BUPTAntiRiver/vaults/default/BUPT/DBMS/Database System Crash Course.md

 A many-to-many relationship set is represented as a table with columns for the primary keys of two participating entity sets, and any descriptive attributes of the relationship set.
 Only in this case, relationship set can **have attributes**.
 #### Many-to-One, One-to-Many
-Many-to-one and one-to-many relationship sets that **total on the many-side** can be represented by adding an extra attribute to the many side, containing the primary key of the one side.
+Many-to-one and one-to-many relationship sets that **total on the many-side** can be represented by adding an extra attribute to the many side, containing the primary key of the one side. e.g. all instructors have a department, so we can just add a new column `dept_id` to instructor.
 For **partial on the many-side**, we treat it like many-to-many, build a new relationship table.
+Or we will have null values.
 #### One-to-One
 For one-to-one relationship sets, either side can be chosen to act as the many side.
 An extra attribute can be added to either of the tables corresponding to the two entity sets.
 # Chapter 7 Relational DB Design